idev4u/cf-swift-server/Readme.md

-# Example how to push an cf swift minimal
+# Example how to push an minimal swift cloudfoundry app

 ## install
 ```shell